 The 1922 Committee was formed following the return of Conservative MP at the election held in Newport in 1922.
-It was until this week an exclusively backbench committee.

 In the 1918 general election the seat inherited both Monmouth’s Liberal tradition and its MP, with Lewis Haslam winning as a “Coalition Liberal” supporting the Coalition Government and endorsed by both the Liberal and Conservative parties.
 Locally Conservatives in Wales despised the coalition and regarded the electoral pact as valid for one election only.
 They were further enraged when Haslam did not give support for Conservative measures despite their support.